simonesilvestroni/m2m-website/_pages/about.md

 - Graduated at the Berklee College of Music (audio mastering and music production) in 2017.
 - After switching from analog to digital two decades ago, I've been working entirely in the box.
 - I see video games as the ultimate audio-visual narrative medium.
+- I wrote [a personal manifesto](/manifesto/) of principles I stand for.

 ## Accomplishments